SKEPT1K/homeation/README.md

 # homeation
 WIP: A DIY home automation framework.

+Created by SKEPT1K (REFLEK7 is my other account).

 ## Description
 The goal of homeation is to provide a modular and light-weight do-it-yourself home automation framework.